 To help you with this, KPMG created a customer-centric, enterprise-wide approach to digital transformation.focuses every process, function and relationship of the organization on a single purpose: harnessing the power and potential of customers to fuel profitable and sustainable growth.

 To bolster the Connected Enterprise approach, KPMG works with an ecosystem of alliances.
-These include leading cloud, CRM and analytics companies such as AWS, Google Cloud, Microsoft, Oracle and Salesforce, as well as specialized robotic process automation (RPA), artificial intelligence and low-code providers.
+These include leading cloud, CRM and analytics companies such as Google Cloud, Microsoft, Oracle and Salesforce, as well as specialized robotic process automation (RPA), artificial intelligence and low-code providers.

 Together, KPMG professionals work with you to drive digital transformation that brings the customer to the heart of your organization and creates meaningful and genuine interactions to support long-term loyalty, retention and increased customer value.